thoughtbot/capybara-webkit/README.md

 If you're on OS X, [download the non-debug Cocoa package](http://qt.nokia.com/downloads/qt-for-open-source-cpp-development-on-mac-os-x).
 Note that installing Qt via homebrew takes more than an hour, so we don't recommend it.

-If you're on Ubuntu, you can install the libqt4-dev package.
+If you're on Ubuntu, you can install the libqt4-dev and libqt4-webkit-dev packages.
 For other Linux distributions, [download this package](http://qt.nokia.com/downloads/linux-x11-cpp).

 CI
 --